Title: The Cat’s Meow: Lehigh Valley in the Age of Art Deco & the Roaring twenties

 Date: September 9, 2017 – july 29, 2019

 Exhibition highlights the emergence of Art Deco style in the Lehigh Valley and the social and cultural environment of the 1920s and 30s.

 Welcome to 1920 and 30s America: The Lehigh Valley is roaring with red light districts, illegal underground speakeasies, and organized crime.
 Immigrants, women, and children are finding work in the booming steel and textile industries across the area.
 The modern era is on the horizon.

-In a bold reaction against tradition, the Art Deco movement emerges to the forefront in design.
+In a bold reaction against tradition, the Art Deco movement emerges to the forefront of design.
 It is a grand symbol of change in an increasingly mechanized world.
-Architecture, furniture, apparel, graphic design, cars, trains, ocean liners and jewelry all begin to reflect the growth and change of a young 20th century America.
+Architecture, furniture, apparel, graphic design, cars, trains, ocean liners, and jewelry all begin to reflect the growth and change of a young 20th-century America.

 The exhibition is divided into the following sections:

-The exhibition prologue outlines the effects after the end of World War I. The emergence of new technology and the mechanization of war impacts the world greatly.
-European artists in opposition to the absurdity and tragedies of the war bring forth new artistic ideas that will set the stage for the stylistic components of Art Deco.
+The exhibition prologue outlines the aftereffects of World War I. The emergence of new technology and the mechanization of war impacted the world greatly.
+European artists in opposition to the absurdity and tragedies of the war brought forth new artistic ideas that set the stage for the stylistic components of Art Deco.

 Paris Exposition of 1925

-From 1890 – 1910, the Art Nouveau (or “New Art”) aesthetic becomes widely accepted as the new trend by well-off Europeans.
-The Nouveau period is classified by its rejection of traditional “academic” art, curvaceous designs, and floral motifs.
-It was the major predecessor to the Art Deco period, which takes the world by storm during the Paris World’s Fair of 1925.
-The term “Arts Decoratifs” is officially coined.
-The organic motifs once seen during the Nouveau period are replaced by sharp geometric designs, straight lines, and rare expensive materials – the pinnacles of luxury.
+From 1890 – 1910, the Art Nouveau (or “New Art”) aesthetic was embraced by well-to-do Europeans.
+The Nouveau period was classified by its rejection of traditional “academic” art, curvaceous designs, and floral motifs.
+It was the major predecessor to the Art Deco period, which took the world by storm during the Paris World’s Fair of 1925.
+The term “Arts Decoratifs” was officially coined.
+The organic motifs once seen during the Nouveau period were replaced by sharp geometric designs, straight lines, and rare expensive materials – the pinnacles of luxury.